 The most common causes of side-impact, T-bone or side-swipe accidents that involve driver negligence include:

-The severity of injuries caused by side-impact car accidents vary from one case to another and can be life-threatening even if the vehicle is equipped with side airbags.
+The severity of injuries caused by side-impact car accidents varies from one case to another and can be life-threatening even if the vehicle is equipped with side airbags.
 “After all, the risk of injury in a side-impact accident is generally higher than in frontal impacts because there is little vehicle structure and you are basically protected only by the door and window,” explains our experienced side-impact accident attorney in Pittsburgh.

 In a rear-end accident, on the other hand, you are protected by several feet of steel and metal, trunk, and seats.
 Since the sides of your vehicle absorb the most force of a collision, the risk of suffering life-threatening injuries is extremely high.
 Common injuries caused by T-bone collisions include: